 MDMA, short for 3,4-methylenedioxymethamphetamine, is most commonly known as Ecstasy or Molly (short for molecule).
 It is a laboratory-made drug that produces a “high” similar to the stimulants called amphetamines.
-It also produces psychedelic effects, similar to the hallucinogens mescaline and LSD.
-MDMA first became popular in the nightclub scene, at “raves” (all-night dance parties), and music festivals or concerts.
-It is a popular party drug/rave energy pill and is used by a broader range of people.
+It also has psychedelic effects, similar to the hallucinogens mescaline and LSD.
+MDMA first became popular in nightclubs, at “raves” (all-night dance parties), and at music festivals or concerts.
+It is a popular party drug/rave energy pill used by a broader range of people.
 The drug’s effects generally last from 3 to 6 hours.
 It produces an energizing effect, distortions in time and perception, and enhanced enjoyment from sensory experiences.
 It has also been described as an entactogen—a drug that can increase self-awareness and empathy.

 MDMA is a Schedule I controlled substance.
 DEA recognizes it as having no medical use and a high potential for misuse or addiction.
 As a result, it’s illegal to sell, buy, or use any form of MDMA.
 Street drugs like MDMA/ecstasy/molly often contain other substances or cutting agents that imitate the drug’s physical appearance.
 Molly cutting agents like bath salts and other powdery white substances make it easier for drug dealers to make more money with less product.
 Initially, Molly (MDMA) was usually abused in nightclubs, raves, and music festivals because users believed the high enhanced their experiences.